Guideline QSL-cards (Private cards)

 Attention: The final design must be Approved by the Club before you print the cards.

-Please contact Alberto for dialogue.
+Please contact Jesper for dialogue.
 Thanks.

 To secure that your QSL-card contains all needed information, you can visit "DXRC QSL-card Design School".
 Here you will be able to view all recommendations and minimum requirments we believe should be remembered while designing a QSL-card, design school web page is not yet finished.
 To visit the "Design school" click here.

 When the card is designed, approved and ready for print, we would like to upload the approved card to our Library of cards, and even ask you for permission to give other members a chance to use your card in design via a template.